-Consider this: Approximately 92% of the top-prescribed medicines come from plants or fungi.1 A huge amount of medications are plant-based and there are numerous medicinal plants whose benefits we haven’t even studied yet.
+Consider this: Approximately 92% of the top prescribed medicines come from plants or fungi.1 Many medications are plant-based, and there are numerous medicinal plants whose benefits we haven’t even studied yet.

-Learning about medicinal plants can decrease your dependency on the pharmaceutical industry, improve self-reliance, and possibly save your life in situations where traditional medicines aren’t available.
+Learning about medicinal plants can decrease your dependency on the pharmaceutical industry, improve self-reliance, and possibly save your life when traditional medicines aren’t available.

 There are too many medicinal plants to talk about them all here.
-If you are interested in learning natural medicine, Rosemary Gladstar’s Medicinal Herbs book (Amazon Link) is a great place to begin.
+If you want to learn natural medicine, Rosemary Gladstar’s Medicinal Herbs book (Amazon Link) is a great place to begin.

 In this post, I want to focus on a specific subset of medicinal plants: natural antiseptic plants.
-These are the plants which can be used as a “natural Neosporin” for treating wounds and preventing infection.
+These plants can be used as a “natural Neosporin” for treating wounds and preventing infection.

 When Small Wounds Become Deadly

-Before we get into the top natural antibacterial plants, it is important to understand why antibacterial salves are so important – especially in backcountry or survival situations.
+Before we get into the top natural antibacterial plants, we must understand why antibacterial salves are important, especially in backcountry or survival situations.

-When you get wounded, the body reacts by releasing white blood cells to the area.
-They cause the wounded area to become inflamed and form blood clots with platelets so the wound is sealed off from the rest of the body.
+When you get wounded, the body reacts by releasing white blood cells into the area.
+They cause the wounded area to become inflamed and form blood clots with platelets, so the wound is sealed off from the rest of the body.

-Small wounds usually tend to heal on their own.
-However, this largely depends on whether you are able to keep the wound clean.
-If it gets dirty, infection inevitably occurs (as you’ve probably seen when a wound starts to ooze puss).
+Minor wounds usually tend to heal on their own.
+However, this largely depends on whether you can keep the wound clean.
+If it gets dirty, infection inevitably occurs (as you’ve probably seen when an injury starts to ooze puss).